Brazil Banking Indicators

 2005 - 2022 | Yearly | % | World Bank

 BR: Bank Capital to Assets Ratio data was reported at 8.473 % in 2022.
 This records a decrease from the previous number of 8.770 % for 2021.
-BR: Bank Capital to Assets Ratio data is updated yearly, averaging 9.785 % from Dec 2005 to 2022, with 18 observations.
+BR: Bank Capital to Assets Ratio data is updated yearly, averaging 9.785 % from Dec 2005 (Median) to 2022, with 18 observations.
 The data reached an all-time high of 11.949 % in 2009 and a record low of 7.690 % in 2015.
 BR: Bank Capital to Assets Ratio data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Brazil – Table BR.World Bank.WDI: Banking Indicators.
 Bank capital to assets is the ratio of bank capital and reserves to total assets.
 Capital and reserves include funds contributed by owners, retained earnings, general and special reserves, provisions, and valuation adjustments.
 Capital includes tier 1 capital (paid-up shares and common stock), which is a common feature in all countries' banking systems, and total regulatory capital, which includes several specified types of subordinated debt instruments that need not be repaid if the funds are required to maintain minimum capital levels (these comprise tier 2 and tier 3 capital).
 Total assets include all nonfinancial and financial assets.;International Monetary Fund, Financial Soundness Indicators.;;

 Last Frequency Range